Bharat9848/notes/spring-ai.md

 ##  Abstractions
 1. **ChatClient**
-   - spring automatically create using some settings defined in yaml/properties file
+    - Spring automatically create `ChatClient` using some settings defined in yaml/properties file
-   - holds ChatModel,
+    - holds ChatModel
+    - **ChatClient.Builder**
+        - ChatOptions: Model specific chat options for all the requests.
+        - Function: act as a tool for model invocation whenever needed.
+        - Functions: declared bean functions to be used as tools
+        - System:
+        - User
-   -
+        - Advisors

+2. **ChatModel**:
-2. **ChatModel**: exposes call method.
+    - exposes call method.
+    - abstraction for model specific arguments.
+Implementation can be of various type depending on Spring's different LLM integrations.

 3. **PromptTemplate**
    - works hand-in-hand with **TemplateRenderer**
    - `render` is akin to toString which materializes the prompt text as String.
 It is usually called after providing all the params.
    - `template` method takes a template string with placeholders.
    - `params` methodhelps in runtime filling of plaeholder keys with values.

 4. **Advisor**
     - modify the llm request and response.
 It can be used to create/modify final prompt.
     - Advisor ordering is important as they run sequentially e.g. conversational advisor should come before RAG advisor.